shimamchan/codecard/terminal/README.md

 ### Alternative
 You can also use any terminal emulator app such as [PuTTY](https://www.putty.org/) (Windows), [CoolTerm](http://freeware.the-meiers.org/CoolTermMac.zip) (Mac), or [screen](https://linux.die.net/man/1/screen) (Mac and Linux.)

-The USB-Serial will have differnent names depending on your OS:
+The USB-Serial port will have different names depending on your OS:
 -	Windows: COM[X]
 -	Mac: /dev/tty.wchusbserial[XXXX]
 -	Linux: /dev/ttyUSB[X]